makovalab-psu/nonBKinetics/README.md

 Input: folder with .mf files; we will generate 10 controls for these files
 Output: 10 folders with matching controls for each motif

-##SMRT sequencing errors
-runErrorStatistics_optimized.R, generateErrorsFullWindow.sh and generateErrors.sh scripts

-##Illumina sequencing errors.
-#bash_illumina.sh script and its dependencies

-Now with Naive Variant Caller:

-bash runIlluminaErrorDiscoveryTest.sh Joint/ bam/0 var_output collapsed_output

-##Variants from human-orangutan divergence.
-bash_divergence.sh script and its dependencies

-##Variants from the 1000 Genomes project.
-bash_diversity.sh script and its dependencies

-##Somatic mutations from The Cancer Genome Atlas.
-bash_somatic.sh script and its dependencies

-##Estimation of falsely reported errors due to misalignment.
-misalignment_simulation.sh and its dependencies

-##Impact of different aligners on calling sequencing errors.
-five_aligners.sh and its dependencies

-##Comparison of errors and variants between motifs and motif-free regions.
-error_plots.Rnw

 #Filtering